printvis/OpenSource/PrintVis FG Valuation PTE/docs/PTE Finished good Valuation.md

 not checked and the system compare the actual value with the value that should be and adjust if necessary.</p>

-<p class=MsoNormal>Run adjustment is used for all output entries with field “cost
+<p class=MsoNormal>Run adjustment is used for all output entries with field Â“cost
-is adjustment” as false.</p>
+is adjustmentÂ” as false.</p>

 <p class=MsoNormal><span style='mso-no-proof:yes'><!--[if gte vml 1]><v:shape
  id="Picture_x0020_3" o:spid="_x0000_i1025" type="#_x0000_t75" style='width:470pt;